ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 In the output, we can see:

-* As a frame from node-1 arrives at the switch, an entry for that host is added to the forwarding table on the bridge, indicated which switch port that MAC address is connected to:
+* As a frame from node-1 (romeo) arrives at the switch, an entry for that host is added to the forwarding table on the bridge, indicated which switch port that MAC address is connected to:

 ```
 02:cd:b5:11:64:e2 dev eth3 vlan 0
 ```

-* The first frame from node-1 is sent out of _all_ of the other bridge ports, because it is not yet known which bridge port the destination address (02:a0:6e:e0:58:93) is connected to.
+* The first frame from node-1 (romeo) is sent out of _all_ of the other bridge ports, because it is not yet known which bridge port the destination address (02:a0:6e:e0:58:93) is connected to.
 In the `tcpdump` output, we see an entry similar to the following on all three nodes:

 ```
 17:02:37.531348 02:cd:b5:11:64:e2 > 02:a0:6e:e0:58:93, ethertype IPv4 (0x0800), length 98: 10.0.0.1 > 10.0.0.2: ICMP echo request, id 2736, seq 1, length 64
 ```

-* node-2 sends a reply to the ping request.
-When this reply reaches the bridge, an entry is added to the forwarding table for node-2, indicated which switch port that MAC address is connected to:
+* node-2 (juliet) sends a reply to the ping request.
+When this reply reaches the bridge, an entry is added to the forwarding table for node-2 (juliet), indicated which switch port that MAC address is connected to:

 ```
 02:a0:6e:e0:58:93 dev eth2 vlan 0
 ```

-* Since the location of node-1 is already known, the reply from node-2 (shown below) is only sent out the bridge port where node-1 is located.
-Therefore, the reply does _not_ appear in the `tcpdump` output on node-3 or node-4.
-We do see it in the `tcpdump` output on node-2, and if we were running `tcpdump` on node-1 we would see it there, too:
+* Since the location of node-1 (romeo) is already known, the reply from node-2 (juliet) (shown below) is only sent out the bridge port where node-1 (romeo) is located.
+Therefore, the reply does _not_ appear in the `tcpdump` output on node-3 (hamlet) or node-4 (ophelia).
+We do see it in the `tcpdump` output on node-2 (juliet), and if we were running `tcpdump` on node-1 (romeo) we would see it there, too:

 ```
 17:02:37.636918 02:a0:6e:e0:58:93 > 02:cd:b5:11:64:e2, ethertype IPv4 (0x0800), length 98: 10.0.0.2 > 10.0.0.1: ICMP echo reply, id 2736, seq 1, length 64
 ```

-* Since the location of node-2 is known, further ping requests (shown below) are only sent out the bridge port where node-2 is located.
-They therefore appear in the `tcpdump` output on node-2, but not on the other nodes:
+* Since the location of node-2 (juliet) is known, further ping requests (shown below) are only sent out the bridge port where node-2 (juliet) is located.
+They therefore appear in the `tcpdump` output on node-2 (juliet), but not on the other nodes:

 ```
 17:02:38.638746 02:cd:b5:11:64:e2 > 02:a0:6e:e0:58:93, ethertype IPv4 (0x0800), length 98: 10.0.0.1 > 10.0.0.2: ICMP echo request, id 2736, seq 2, length 64